marvinlinn/open-femtosatellite/docs/src/projectPremise/conops.md

 ### Stage 1.3: (Optional) Coms Integration
 {: .fw-700 }

 ## Stage 2: Launch and Deployment
 {: .fw-700 }

 ## Stage 3: Operation and Communication
 {: .fw-700 }

+Redundancy of communication is absolutely necessary for an implementation of a femtosatellite-class spacecraft.
+One of the driving fact

 ## Stage 4: Disposal and Deorbit
 {: .fw-700 }